5 Reasons to Love Your Mother-in-Law, Even When It’s Really Hard

 So mine some of the experience that you have right at hand.
 You will be glad you did, for many reasons.

 #2 – Remember that she did raise your partner.

-Your mother-in-law had a profound influence your partner’s life for 18 years or more.
+Your mother-in-law profoundly influenced your partner’s life for 18 years or more.
 And that shouldn’t be discounted.
 She even deserves some credit and respect for the fact that she did that.

-My mother-in-law always told me that her son could clean a toilet and vacuum like a madman.
-I told her that, after 20 years of marriage, I had retrained him: he cleaned nothing anymore.
+My mother-in-law always told me that her son could vacuum a toilet like a madman.
+I told her that I had retrained him after 20 years of marriage: he cleaned nothing anymore.
 I see now that that was a slap in her face.
-She worked hard to raise the person that she did and she should to be recognized, and appreciated, for that.
+She worked hard to raise the person that she did and should be recognized, and appreciated for that.

 And remember, you did fall in love with the person she raised….